sweetmandm/coin_notifications/README.md

 $ vagrant ssh
 ```

+Try out a notification:

+1. cd `coin_notifications`
+2. manually add twilio creds to coinpusher/config/notifier_config.exs (this will be automated in the future)
+3. `iex -S mix`
+4. To get notifications for confirmations 0, 2, and 5 (note address uses single-quotes):
+`iex(1)> CoinPusher.NotificationsController.add_listener('<address>', "<phone>", [0, 2, 5])`
+5. `$ btccli generate 101 # to free up the first coinbase tx`
+6. `$ btccli sendtoaddress <address> 1.0`
+7. You should see the first 0-confirmation notification go out.
+8. When subsequent blocks are generated you should see confirmations 2 and 5 go out.

-After you've ssh'd into the box, Ansible has also provided a command-line command `btccli` which will execute against the active bitcoin network and data directory, so you don't have to use `bitcoin-cli -regtest -datadir=...`
+When you're ssh'd into a box provisioned by the included Ansible roles, you will also have a command `btccli` which will execute against the active bitcoin network and data directory, so you don't have to use `bitcoin-cli -regtest -rpcuser= ... -datadir=...`

 For example: